-Geographic variation exists in rates of smoking during pregnancy in PHR 2/3.
-Five counties around Dallas and Fort Worth had low rates of smoking during pregnancy that were below the statewide rate in 2015, while several counties in the northern and central part of the region had high rates of smoking during pregnancy (10.9 percent or greater) (Figure 3.8).
-Among PHR 2/3 counties with 100 or more documented births in 2015, smoking rates during pregnancy ranged from 1.5 percent to 23.8 percent.
-Overall, women in rural counties in PHR 2/3 (13.1 percent) had a much higher prevalence of smoking during pregnancy than their counterparts in urban counties (3.4 percent).
+In 2015, six counties in PHR 11 had low rates of smoking during pregnancy (1.4 percent or less) that met the HP2020 target rate, while one county had a high rate of smoking during pregnancy (10.9 percent or greater) (Figure 3.8).
+Among PHR 11 counties with 100 or more documented births in 2015, smoking rates during pregnancy ranged from 0.0 percent to 12.0 percent.
+Overall, women in rural counties in the region (2.1 percent) had a higher prevalence of smoking during pregnancy than their counterparts in urban counties (1.0 percent).